mnot/I-D/uri-get-off-my-lawn/draft.md

 Extensions MUST NOT specify the format or semantics of queries.

-For example, an extension cannot be minted that indicates that all query parameters with the name "sig" indicate a cryptographic signature.
+For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature is not conforming; doing so would collide with potentially pre-existing query parameters on sites, and lead clients to assume that any matching query parameter is a signature.

 ## URI Fragment Identifiers